X-Factor (comics): Original team (1986–1991)

-Original writer Bob Layton wanted X-Factor to be a reunion of the original X-Men, an event complicated by the extensive histories of the characters following the initiation of a new team of X-Men in 1975.
 In the 1970s and early 1980s, Angel, Beast, and Iceman wandered through various superhero teams.
 By 1985, all three were members of the Defenders.
-With the monthly Defenders series already due to be cancelled, Marvel's editorial staff elected to have the other members of the group killed off in the final issue in order to free up Angel, Beast, and Iceman for X-Factor.
+With the monthly Defenders series already due to be cancelled, Angel, Beast, and Iceman were freed up for X-Factor.

 A more difficult task was the return of Cyclops and Jean Grey.
-In 1980, Jean Grey was killed during the seminal Dark Phoenix Saga, and since it was considered vital that the team have a female member, Layton opted to use fellow mutant Dazzler.
-Publicity material for the series began to appear at this time, with images of the team using a blank space or silhouette in place of the female member as a teaser mystery.
-However, writer Kurt Busiek had earlier thought of a way to add Jean Grey to the roster which somebody else suggested that became one of the most significant cases of retroactive continuity in comic book history: Jean Grey had never actually been the Phoenix.
+In 1980, Jean Grey was killed during the seminal Dark Phoenix Saga, and it was considered vital that the new team have a female member.
+In one of the most significant cases of retroactive continuity in comic book history, Jean Grey had never actually been the Phoenix.
 Instead, the Phoenix entity copied Grey's identity and form, keeping her safe in a cocoon-like structure beneath Jamaica Bay.
-Busiek related the idea to Roger Stern, who related it to John Byrne.
-Byrne wrote and illustrated Fantastic Four #286 (1985), incorporating Busiek's idea.
-Several panels of this comic were rewritten (by X-Men writer Chris Claremont) and redrawn (by initial X-Factor artist Jackson Guice) to depict the Phoenix entity as less malevolent than Byrne intended.

-In order to join the team, Cyclops walked out on his new wife Madelyne Pryor, an Alaskan pilot who bore a strange resemblance to Grey, and their infant son, Nathan Christopher.
-These events, along with the resurrection of Grey in general, were highly controversial with fans.
+In order to join the team, Cyclops walked out on his new wife Madelyne Pryor, an Alaskan pilot who bore a strange resemblance to Grey, and their infant son Nathan.

-The original X-Men disassociate with the current team because Professor X had placed their old nemesis, Magneto, as its leader.
-The five original members set up a business advertised as mutant-hunters for hire, headquartered in the TriBeCa neighborhood of downtown New York City, posing as "normal" (non-superpowered) humans to their clients.
-The mutants that X-Factor capture are secretly trained to control their powers and reintegrated into society.
-Through their "mutant hunting" they recruit a group of young wards:
+The original X-Men choose not to associate with the current team because Professor X had placed their old nemesis, Magneto, as its leader.
+The five original members set up a business advertised as mutant-hunters for hire, headquartered in the TriBeCa neighborhood of downtown New York City, posing as (non-superpowered) humans to their clients.
+The mutants that X-Factor "capture" are secretly trained to control their powers and reintegrated into society.
+Through their "mutant hunting" X-Factor recruit a group of young wards: